-Statement of Purpose

-These procurement policies and procedures are intended to establish an open, competitive and transparent procurement process for MNsure that: a) promotes public confidence in MNsure's procurements; b) ensures the fair and equitable treatment of all persons and entities that participate in MNsure's procurement processes; c) fosters appropriate competition and provides safeguards for maintaining a procurement system of quality and integrity; d) promotes MNsure's increased economic efficiency and responsibility; e) achieves the best value for MNsure's purchasing power; and f) provides clarity and simplicity in the procedures governing MNsure's procurements.
+Section 1 Statement of Purpose.
+These procurement policies and procedures are intended to establish an open, competitive and transparent procurement process for MNsure that: a) promotes public confidence in MNsure's procurement; b) ensures the fair and equitable treatment of all persons and entities that participate in MNsure's procurement processes; c) fosters appropriate competition and provides safeguards for maintaining a procurement system of quality and integrity; d) promotes MNsure's increased economic efficiency and responsibility; e) achieves the best value for MNsure's purchasing power; and f) provides clarity and simplicity in the procedures governing MNsure's procurements.

-Statutory Authority

-These Procurement Policies and Procedures, and provisions of Minnesota procurement law from which MNsure has not been exempted in Minnesota Statute ch.
-62V, govern MNsure's acquisition of all goods, services, and utilities.
-These Policies and Procedures have been crafted in consultation with the commissioner of administration, as contemplated by Minnesota Statutes section 62V.03, subdivision 2(d)(2).
+Section 2 Statutory Authority.
+These Procurement Policies and Procedures, and provisions of Minnesota procurement law from which MNsure has not been exempted in Minn.
+Stat. § 62V.03, subd.
+2(d)(2).

-Definitions
+Section 3 Definitions.
 For purposes of this policy, the following terms and phrases are defined as follows:

-3.1 "Best value" describes the result intended in all procurement processes.
-Price and performance criteria must be used to determine best value, but additional criteria may also be used to determine best value, including, but not limited to: the quality of the vendor's or contractor's performance on previous projects; the timeliness of the vendor's or contractor's performance on previous projects; the level of customer satisfaction with the vendor's or contractor's performance on previous projects; the vendor's or contractor's record of performing previous projects on budget and ability to minimize cost overruns; the vendor's or contractor's ability to minimize change orders; the vendor's or contractor's ability to prepare appropriate project plans; the vendor's or contractor's technical capacities; the individual qualifications of the contractor's key personnel; the vendor's or contractor's ability to assess and minimize risk; or the vendor's ongoing compliance with those provisions of the Patient Protection and Affordable Care Act related to the provision of health insurance to their employees.
+3.1 Best value describes the result intended in all procurement processes.
+Price and performance criteria must be used to determine best value, but additional criteria may also be used to determine best value, including, but not limited to: the quality of the vendor's or contractor's performance on previous projects; the timeliness of the vendor's or contractor's performance on previous projects; the level of customer satisfaction with the vendor's or contractor's performance on previous projects on budget and ability to minimize cost overruns; the vendor's or contractor's ability to minimize change orders; the vendor's or contractor's ability to prepare appropriate project plans; the vendor's or contractor's technical capacities; the individual qualifications of the contractor's key personnel; the vendor's or contractor's ability to assess and minimize risk; or the vendor's ongoing compliance with those provisions of the Patient Protection and Affordable Care Act related to the provision of health insurance to their employees.

-3.2 "Organizational conflict of interest" means that because of existing or planned activities or because of relationships with other persons: the vendor is unable or potentially unable to render impartial assistance or advice to the state; the vendor's objectivity in performing the contract work is or might be otherwise impaired; or the vendor has an unfair advantage.
+3.2 Organizational conflict of interest means that because of existing or planned activities or because of relationships with other persons; the vendor is unable or potentially unable to render impartial assistance or advice to the state; the vendor's objectivity in performing the contract work is or might be otherwise impaired; or the vendor has an unfair advantage.

-Conflicts of Interest
+Section 4 Conflicts of Interest.
 The acquisition of goods, services and utilities by MNsure must be free of all direct conflicts of interest, and all reasonable efforts must be made to avoid, mitigate, or neutralize any organizational conflicts of interest.
-The Executive Director and MNsure staff will observe the requirements of the code of ethics in Minnesota Statutes, section 43A.38 and the MNsure Conflicts of Interest Policy, Board Policy No. \\\\, in the procurement process.
+The Executive Director and MNsure staff will observe the requirements of the code of ethics in Minn.Stat § 43A.38 and the MNsure Conflicts of Interest Policy, Board Policy #11 in the procurement process.

-Contract and Purchasing Approval Authority
+Section 5 Contract and Purchasing Approval Authority.

 - 5.1 Related Policy.
-Contracts and purchases for the acquisition of goods, services and utilities covered by this Policy are also subject to the authority limits in the Delegation of Authority Policy, Board Policy No. \\\. - 5.2 Combining Transactions.
+Contracts and purchases for the acquisition of goods, services and utilities covered by this Policy are also subject to the authority limits in the Delegation of Authority Policy, Board Policy #05. - 5.2 Combining Transactions.
 Dividing a commitment or transaction into two or more parts or payments to evade a procurement requirement under this Policy is not permitted.
-Any two or more series of reasonably related transactions which, in the sole opinion of the approving authority Board of Directors, are related, will be considered as a single transaction for the purpose of determining the procurement procedures required by this Policy.
+Any two or more series of reasonably related transactions which, in the sole opinion of the Board of Directors, are related, will be considered as a single transaction for the purpose of determining the procurement procedures required by this Policy.